To be eligible to donate whole blood, platelets or plasma, you must be:

-If you are a platelet donor, remember that your system must be free of aspirin for two days prior to donation.
+If you are a platelet donor, remember that you must not take aspirin for two days prior to donating.
 Otherwise, you can take your normal medications as prescribed.

 - Blood FAQ.
 AABB. http://www.aabb.org/resources/bct/Pages/bloodfaq.aspx.
 Accessed March 25, 2014.

 - Eligibility requirements.
 American Red Cross. http://www.redcrossblood.org/donating-blood/eligibility-requirements.
 Accessed March 25, 2014.

 - FAQs about donating blood.
 American Red Cross. http://www.redcrossblood.org/donating-blood/donation-faqs.
 Accessed March 25, 2014.